There’s an old saying — comparison is the thief of joy.

 Five ideas to avoid the anxiety of self-comparison…

 1) Someone admires you.
 Believe it or not, there is someone, today, that’s looking at you and seeing things in you that are worthy and that they wish they had.
 You may never be aware of them, but they almost certainly exist.
 So while you might want to adopt traits or habits you see in others, remember that you’re being admired as well.

 2) Emulate and be inspired.
-Seeing someone else’s strengths is an opportunity to learn and be inspired, just as long as you don’t see yourself as “less than” because you haven’t yet achieved your goals.
+Recognizing someone else’s strengths is an opportunity to learn and be inspired.
+Skip the shame.
 Be proud of yourself for continuing to improve.

 4) Realize that you may not have a clue how others see you.
-You may believe that your insecurities “show,” but others probably don’t have a clue what’s underneath the surface.
-Most of us are self-conscious and are probably worried about what you think of them.
+You may believe that your insecurities “show,” but others probably don’t have a clue that they exist.
+Many of us are terribly self-conscious.
 Just think how many times you’ve laughed with a now good friend, “When I first met you, I thought you were….”.

 5) Admit your vulnerabilities – things you’d like to improve on.
 If you state openly that you’re vulnerable in an area, then your own tendency to dislike that trait in yourself will diminish.
-It’s not that bad that you are shy, hesitate to take risks, talk a lot, avoid conflict, worry too much, or struggle to make goals.
+So you’re shy, hesitate to take risks, talk a lot, avoid conflict, worry too much, or struggle to make goals?
+So what?
 If you accept it and want to change, then it’s more possible if you can talk about it.

 This post was originally published on January 24, 2015; updated and republished on February 25, 2023.